Basti0506/SabelCash/readme.md

 To switch between fullscreen and windowed mode, press F11.

 ## Web Application
-The Flask web application provides real-time updates of the current order status.
+The Flask web application provides real-time updates of the ordered items.
 It is accessible at http://localhost:5001/webapp2.html.
 The web application displays the items ordered in a visually appealing format.
 Ordered items along with the status can be found on http://localhost:5001/webapp3.html.
-A simple webapp can be found on http://localhost:5001/webapp.html
+A simple webapp of the main program with the full feature-set can be found on http://localhost:5001/webapp.html

 ## Database
 The app uses an SQLite database to store completed purchase history.
 By doing this we achieve better performance